berwinter/MicroZedAMP/README.md

 ***Demo Application***

 1. The FreeRTOS application provided in the pre-built reference design collects interrupt latency statistics within the FreeRTOS environment, and reports the results to Linux which are displayed by the `latencystat` Linux demo application.
-The ´rpmsg_freertos_statistic´ module must ﬁrst be loaded so that we can send/receive messages to FreeRTOS.
+The `rpmsg_freertos_statistic` module must ﬁrst be loaded so that we can send/receive messages to FreeRTOS.
 To load the module run the following command in the console

 ```
 modprobe rpmsg_freertos_statistic
 ```

-2. Run ´mdev´ to scan and add new devices to ´/dev´:
+2. Run `mdev` to scan and add new devices to ´/dev´:

 ```
 mdev -s
 ```

-3. Run ´latencystat´ demo application as follows:
+3. Run `latencystat` demo application as follows:

 ```
 latencystat -b